carpentries/instructor-training/messages/discussion-guidelines.md

 *   Explain how the checkout procedure itself goes:

-    *   A signup Etherpad will be sent out.
-Choose your subject and sign up for a session.
+    *   After the trainee has completed the discussion session to the discussion leader's satisfaction, the leader will forward her name to the trainer.

-    *   Around 5 people gather on a hangout with one of the trainers.
+    *   The trainer will then schedule a 5-minute slot for a demonstration lesson and communicate it to the trainee.

-        Each person will have 5 minutes to present a section of the material.
-The trainer will dictate which material from the lesson the student is to present.
+    *   In that session,

-    *   Please note that the student is expected to be able to teach with little to no reference to the material during these 5 minutes.
+        the trainee will be asked to teach 5 minutes from her chosen lesson selected by the trainer.

-    *   After the presentation, there will be 5 minutes for feedback from the trainer and the other participants.
+        The trainee will *not* know in advance which 5 minutes she will be asked to teach (which encourages her to prepare the entire lesson).

     *   Everyone will be notified afterwards by email whether they passed or not.